usarral/butler-cli/CONTRIBUTING.md

 # Contributing Guide

-Thank you for your interest in contributing to Butler CLI!
+Thank you for your interest in contributing to Butler CI CLI!
 This guide will help you get started.

 ## 📋 Table of Contents